-In a candlelit penthouse in Brooklyn, 30 guests mill about with basil cocktails in hand.
-Handcrafted canapés are brought around on china trays, and the crowd samples tartare of mackerel and mushrooms stuffed with a white wine and herb mixture.
+In a candlelit penthouse in Brooklyn, thirty guests mill about with basil cocktails in hand.
+Handcrafted canapés are brought around on delicate china trays, and the crowd samples tartare of mackerel and mushrooms stuffed with a white wine and herb mixture.

 “Hors d'oeuvres for the refined palate,” comments one guest, as he dabs his mouth and reaches for another.

 The occasion: a supper club kickoff to celebrate the greater Kitchensurfing kosher launch.
 It's the newest initiative of kitchensurfing.com, a company founded in 2012 by techie/foodie Chris Muscarella that allows individuals to a book a personal chef for any number of engagements.